Abdurrehman4u/Fastapi/README.md

 # Cats and Dog Classifier
+### To download the required libraries use requirement.txt
 ```bash
 pip install -r requirement.txt
 ```